A Guide To Santu Lussurgiu, Sardinia: 6 Best Sights

 There isn’t much left of the village’s past, but San Leonardo is still a beautiful green area where many go for a walk and some fresh air, or for specific events.

-The Church, dedicated to the homonymous saint, was built in the 14th century following a Pisan Romanic – Gothic style and is still excellently preserved.
+The Church, dedicated to the homonymous saint, was built in the 14th century following a Pisan Romanic – Gothic style.
+It is still excellently preserved.

 An easy trail will take you to the seven water springs.
 Another interesting sight is an abandoned hotel.
 It’s not safe to go in, but you can peep at it from a distance.